W1BTR/MTCP-CODEPLUGS/Kenwood/KPG-D1N/Readme.md

 ### Method 3 (Preferred): Copy and Paste Tables Below:
 Note that these may be more out of date than the codeplugs.
 If you have any issues, please report them on the issues page!

+1. Create a KPG-D1N Codeplug for your radio
-Copy one of the below chunks, and paste it into a KPG-D1N Zone (If youre wondering how to make a zone, go in to edit an existing zone, and click "New" in the top left)
+2. After creating the zones you'd like for your municipality, **create a new zone** for each of the below required zones that are within the TX/RX range of your radio (If youre wondering how to make a zone, go in to edit an existing zone, and click "New" in the top left).
+3. Make sure to **set the system** to an analog one for chunks with <sup>ANALOG</sup> marked on them, and P25 Conventional for chunks labeled <sup>P25</sup> (this is done in `PERSONAL -> SYSTEM -> SYSTEM INFORMATION`)
+4. **Copy the chunk** of code for the zone, select one fo the cells in KPG-D1N, and **paste** it.
+5. Rinse and repeat!

 # VHF
+**NOTE: THE SYSTEM MUST BE SET TO P25 CONVENTIONAL IN PERSONAL -> SYSTEM -> SYSTEM INFORMATION FOR PASTING TO WORK FOR ALL VHF CHUNKS AT THE MOMENT**
 ##### VTAC
 ```
 ZoneChChTableP25ConventionalRxFrequency	ZoneChChTableP25ConventionalTxFrequency	ZoneChChTableP25ConventionalChannelType	ZoneChChTableP25ConventionalTxMode	ZoneChChTableP25ConventionalTxPower	ZoneChChTableP25ConventionalQtDqtDecode	ZoneChChTableP25ConventionalQtDqtEncode	ZoneChChTableP25ConventionalNacDecode	ZoneChChTableP25ConventionalNacEncode	ZoneChChTableP25ConventionalChannelSpacing	ZoneChChTableP25ConventionalChannelName	ZoneChChTableP25ConventionalScanAdd	ZoneChChTableP25ConventionalScanListNo	ZoneChChTableP25ConventionalEmergencyProfileNo	ZoneChChTableP25ConventionalKeyAssignment	ZoneChChTableP25ConventionalVoiceAnnouncement